cairo-book/cairo-book/src/ch99-01-03-01-storage-variables.md

 Subsequent fields are stored in addresses contiguous to the first elements at addresses `base_address + i`.

-## Writing custom structs to storage
+## Writing user defined structs to storage

-To write custom struct to storage you have to first add the struct variant as a member of the default storage struct.
-The type of the variant is the custom struct.
+To write user defined struct to storage you have to first add the struct variables to the default storage struct.
+The variable type is the struct identifier.

 ```rust, noplayground
     #[storage]